Other Tax Credits

-There is a new tax credit for 2012 called the Family Caregiver Amount (FCA).
-It is a tax credit for people who have a child with physical or mental impairments.
-The credit is worth $2,000 in non-refundable tax credits and may be claimed under one of the following lines:
+The Canada Caregiver Amount (which now incorporates the Family Caregiver Amount) is a tax credit for people who have a family member with physical or mental impairments.
+The credit is worth $2,350 (about $350 in tax savings) in non-refundable tax credits and may be claimed under one of the following lines:

 • spouse or common-law partner amount (line 303);